 - 2 large eggs

-- 1/3 cup full-fat or low-fat yogurt or sour cream
+- 1/3 cup full fat yogurt or sour cream

-- Turn dough onto a counter and form into a disk 1" thick.
+Turn dough onto a floured counter, and form into a disk 1" thick.
 Use a floured biscuit cutter (I use a 2" size) to cut scones.
 Transfer to the parchment lined baking sheet.
 Leave a one inch gap between each.